VMI’s first Black superintendent blasts White critics of diversity and equity reform

 “What Title IX has taught me over the last three years: only men are capable of rape and sexual harassment/assault,” one cadet posted, which earned 23 upvotes.

-Then one female cadet said: “I hate this because it really shows how much the guys at this school hate women..."
+One student objected: “I hate this because it really shows how much the guys at this school hate women.”

 To which another cadet replied: “Pipe tf down.”